statisticalbiotechnology/dsbook/dsbook/unsupervised/autoenc.md

 #### The PyTorch Package

-PyTorch is a popular open-source deep learning framework developed by Facebook's AI Research lab.
+[PyTorch](https://pytorch.org/) is a popular open-source deep learning framework developed by Facebook's AI Research lab.
 It provides a flexible and efficient platform for building and training neural networks, including autoencoders.
 PyTorch uses a dynamic computation graph, which makes it particularly user-friendly for experimenting with different model architectures, as changes can be made on-the-fly without needing to recompile the entire graph.

 PyTorch's core components include `torch.Tensor` for handling multi-dimensional data, `nn.Module` for defining neural network layers and models, and the `torch.optim` package for optimizing models.
 These features make it straightforward to implement and train complex architectures, such as autoencoders, with relatively few lines of code.
 Autoencoders can be implemented using Multilayer Perceptrons (MLPs), which are neural networks composed of multiple layers of interconnected nodes.
 In an MLP-based autoencoder, both the encoder and decoder are typically represented as feedforward neural networks with one or more hidden layers.

+Note that there are several other tensor packages available with similar functionality as torch, e.g. [tensorflow](https://www.tensorflow.org/) and [JAX](https://jax.readthedocs.io/en/latest/).

 #### Implementation